Machinist X99‑U9 & X99‑V9s Review (2026)

 Form Factor & DimensionsATX 245 x 197 mm

 The first thing that stands out is the look and build quality—well above typical budget boards for this platform.
-Colors across the PCB are matched tastefully, and the integrated I/O shield is well made and looks the part.
+Colors across the PCB are matched tastefully, and the integrated I/O shield adds a premium touch.
 Visually, these are among the best‑looking LGA2011‑3 boards.

 The server‑grade Intel C612 chipset was chosen, so neither model is short on modern I/O. At long last, the many PCIe lanes on Xeon E5 are used properly.
 The lanes for all PCIe slots and all three M.2 slots come from the CPU (PCIe 3.0); the chipset lanes (PCIe 2.0) appear to be unused.